Ryan King is a Principal Engineer at Color Genomics. Previously Ryan was leading infra at Twitter and Chan Zuckerberg Initiative.

 Since onboarding with Aviator, master branch has remained green 95% of the time.
 The automation it provides allows us to keep everything stable and therefore keep everyone productive.

 “Aviator is a very important part of our software delivery platform.
-We have a large and growing engineering team working in a large monorepo, and Aviator's merge queue has been extremely useful for us to keep our build green as we're merging dozens, if not approaching sometimes 100 PRs a day.
+We have a large and growing engineering team working in a large monorepo, and Aviator's merge queue has been extremely useful for us to keep our build green as we're merging dozens, if not sometimes 100 PRs a day.

 On build health, like how often our master branch is green has gone from somewhere in the high 80 percent most of the time to mid to high 90 percent of the time.
 That's somewhat of a proxy for developer productivity, because if that's broken, you can't merge any code.”